FAQ

 Find a resource through UC Library Search

 Citations can be used to help you find out if UC San Diego Library has a specific resource or if we don’t have the resource how to request it.
-To find if UC San Diego Library owns a book, journal or journal article, go to UC Library Search and enter the book, journal or journal article title.
-For single journal names, such as Nature, use Journal Search from the top menu of UC Library Search page.
+To find if UC San Diego Library owns a book, journal or journal article, go to Advanced Search in UC Library Search and enter the book, journal or journal article title in field Title.
+For single journal names such as Nature, or for a quick way to find journals we have online or in print, use Journal Search from the top menu of UC Library Search page.

 Request a resource UC San Diego doesn’t have